tompc35/data_marine_science/software-installation/README.md

   * <b>Windows</b>: Select 32-bit or 64-bit.
 Chances are, with a newer computer, your operating system is 64-bit.
 If you do not know, try 64-bit and the installer will tell you if you made the wrong choice.
 Click on the installer file to download it.

-  * <b>Mac</b>: There are two different options for installers.
-Download the .pkg installer and click on it.
+  * <b>Mac</b>: There are different options for installers.
+Download the .pkg installer for the processor on your Mac (Intel for older Macs and Apple M1 for newer Macs) and click on it.
+If you don't know what type of processor you have, see this [guide](https://support.apple.com/en-us/HT211814).

 ### Open a terminal or command prompt